self-atari/icfp2025/writeup/writeup.md

 It seemed like this approach _could_ get us to an answer with enough dumb effort.
 But you had to be absolutely sure of your proof that two hexes were the same, and it was hard to fix your mistakes once you had made them.
 Maybe, Pandu mused, since backtracking solutions worked for sudoku puzzles, that would work here?
-We could see from the leaderboard that some teams had found perfect solutions to all the available problems, so maybe it was something like that.
 But it wasn't obvious to us how that would work.
 Convinced enough elbow grease could go the distance, I unfortunatley forged ahead until 4am without success.

 ![Sequence of photos ending in sitting at a desk until late](dayof.gif)<br />
 _Descent into madness_